Xujun-XJTU/xujun-xjtu.github.io/_teaching/2024-summer-teaching-2.md

 date: 2024-10-01
 location: "Villigen 5232, Switzerland"
 ---
-More detailed information is pending updating.
+More detailed information is pending an update.